Fighting Your First DWI Charge

 Mandatory Interlock – Yes and No

-- YES: If a judge grants deferred to a person charged with a DWI or BWI as defined above, the law requires that the person as a condition of the deferred probation have an ignition interlock device installed in any car that they drive.
-If ordered, the device must remain in the car a minimum of 50% of the length of probation.
+- YES: If a judge grants deferred to a person charged with a DWI or BWI, as defined above, the law requires that the person, as a condition of the deferred probation, have an ignition interlock device installed in any car that they drive.
+If ordered, the device must remain in the car for a minimum of 50% of the length of probation.

 *It is my opinion that the vast majority of Judges will require the interlock device and will not be willing to waive that, even if an evaluation indicates it is not necessary.